 In September 2000 he was promoted to Assistant Utilities Superintendent and in September 2002 was promoted to Utilities Superintendent.
 He serves as the Director of Operations and is curenlty over the Utilities Department, Stormwater Management Program and the Streets Department.
 Mr. Brumfield believes, “After 36 years I can honestly say Centerville is a great place to work and an even better place to live.” email@example.com

-Kate Hogan graduated in May 2015 from Georgia College in Milledgeville and began her career in Economic Development at the Development Authority of Houston County.
+Kate Hogan graduated from Georgia College in Milledgeville and began her career in Economic Development at the Development Authority of Houston County.
 This allowed for Kate to aid in industrial projects and other Economic Development goals at the county level before she moved to the City of Centerville.

 At the City of Centerville, Kate works as the Director of Economic Development and Marketing.
 This includes business retention and recruitment on the commercial level with the Houston Galleria and other retail spaces around the City in partnership with NextSite.
 Kate is also currently working on developing Center Park and Town Center to provide the small town feel residents are craving.
 She additionally works with many other Economic and Community Development goals set forth by the Mayor and Council.

-Outside of the City, Kate is also working towards her International Economic Development Certification and her Masters of Public Administration at Georgia State in Atlanta, Georgia.
-For Kate, bettering her community started with community service and led to a fulfilling career in Economic Development. firstname.lastname@example.org
+Kate was a graduate of the 2017 Georgia Academy of Economic Development and participated in Leadership Robins Region where she was awarded most Outstanding Leader by her peers.
+Kate is working towards her International Economic Development Certification and her Masters of Public Administration at Georgia State in Atlanta, Georgia.
+For Kate, bettering her community started with community service at the collegiate level and led to a fulfilling career in Economic Development. firstname.lastname@example.org

 Carol Harrison began with the City of Centerville December 3, 2012 as the City’s Accountant and brings to the City 11 years of experience in public accounting with a practice concentration in auditing governmental entities.
 Prior to her career in public accounting she taught Principles of Accounting I and II at a community college and prior to that worked with the Housing Rehab Program in the Community Development Department of a local government.